Publications

 “Dance is what connected me to Armenia, and I have never once felt that I was not where I was meant to be.
 I believe I should contribute to my country, rather than take a consumerist approach toward it.
 Catholicos Vazgen I once said that instead of complaining about the darkness, one should light a candle.
 Today, the homeland needs educated and cultured people who are ready to light their own candle,” Razmik concludes.

-Interview conducted by Nare Bejanyan
+Interview by Nare Bejanyan

 Read More